Strong Defense Against Hit-and-Run Charges

 Consult With A Knowledgeable Lawyer Regarding Your Defense

 Being charged with a hit-and-run can be a traumatic and stressful experience.
-The attorneys at Ahmed & Sukaram understand this and are committed to defending your rights and protecting your future.
-For more information about your defense, call Ahmed & Sukaram at 866-477-0965 right away about your felony or misdemeanor hit-and-run case.
+The attorneys at Ahmed & Sukaram, Attorneys at Law, understand this and are committed to defending your rights and protecting your future.
+For more information about your defense, call Ahmed & Sukaram, Attorneys at Law, at 866-477-0965 right away about your felony or misdemeanor hit-and-run case.